OWASP/ASVS/4.0/en/0x12-V3-Session-management.md

 ## Control Objective

-One of the core components of any web-based application is the mechanism by which it controls and maintains the state for a user interacting with it.
-This is referred to this as Session Management and is defined as the set of all controls governing state-full interaction between a user and the web-based application.
+One of the core components of any web-based application or API is the mechanism by which it controls and maintains the state for a user or device interacting with it.
+Session management changes a stateless protocol to stateful, which is critical at differentiating different users or devices.

-Ensure that a verified application satisfies the following high level session management requirements:
+Ensure that a verified application satisfies the following high-level session management requirements:

 * Sessions are unique to each individual and cannot be guessed or shared.
 * Sessions are invalidated when no longer required and timed out during periods of inactivity.